epitomecl/token-messenger/README.md

 <p align="justify">
 For firebase notification please adjust in folder js/firebase/ these two files (pushNotification.js, serviceWorker.js).
-These following lines should be contain your firebase account data.
-Go into your firebase project settings and download firebase config file from your Firebase Web App section.
+These following lines should be contain your firebase config data.
+These data available under your firebase project settings in Firebase Web App section.
 </p>

 ```